theos/theos.dev/docs/Installation.md

 ## Officially supported platforms
 Theos aims to work on, and build for, the following platforms.

 **Note**: Theos is meant to be installed as a normal user, _not_ root.
-Similarly, Theos is also meant to be run as a normal user, _not_ root.
+Similarly, Theos is meant to be run as a normal user, _not_ root.

 - **[iOS](/docs/Installation-iOS.html)** on iOS 5 and up.
 - **[macOS](/docs/Installation-macOS.html)** on Mavericks (10.9) and up.